 Central precocious puberty is the most common form of early puberty and is more common in girls.
 In this form of early puberty, the pituitary gland begins making the hormones that stimulate the development of the ovaries and testes.
-The development is similar to normal puberty but it simply happens early.
+The development is similar to normal puberty, but it simply happens early.

 Peripheral precocious puberty is the less common form of early puberty.
 While it is also caused by production of the hormones testosterone and estrogen, the pituitary gland is not involved, thus “peripheral” to the pituitary gland.
-In these situations, the problem is typically stemming from issues with the ovaries, testicles or nervous system abnormalities.
+In these situations, the problem typically stems from issues with the ovaries, testicles or nervous system abnormalities.

-Central precocious puberty is largely idiopathic (unknown) but family genetics may be contributors to the condition.
+Central precocious puberty is largely idiopathic (unknown), but family genetics may be contributors to the condition.

 As mentioned above, in situations when a girl or boy passes through the normal age range for puberty without showing any signs of body changes or sexual development, the condition is referred to as delayed puberty.

 The signs of delayed puberty include the following:

 Delayed puberty is most often attributed to family genetics.
 In other words, it is a growth pattern consistent with other members of the family.

 However, there are medical problems that can be directly attributed to delayed puberty.
 They include: